orensk/League-of-Legends-Pro-Data-Analysis/README.md

 ### Missingness Dependency

+#### Missing By Design:

 <iframe src="assets/team_md_plot.html" width=600 height=400 frameBorder=0></iframe>

+I found that many columns' missingess were impacted by whether or not the position was describing a whole team or an individual player.
+I chose to demonstrate missing by design by looking at playername and playerid when the position column was set to team or not.
+All values for playername and playerid were missing when position was set to team.

+#### Perumtation Testing for Other Missingness:

 ## Hypothesis Testing

 ##### Observed Red and Blue Win Counts Over 10,615 Games vs Wincount Distribution Assuming Equal Winrate
 <iframe src="assets/wrfighyp.html" width=600 height=400 frameBorder=0></iframe>

+We can see that the observed values for each side fall far outside the distribution expected with balanced odds.
+Blue side wins far more than expected and red side wins far less than expected.
+With pvalues very close to 0 (1e-06 and 2e-06 respectively) we can safely reject the null hypothesis that team side does not affect winrates.

 ##### Observed Red and Blue Initial Dragon Counts Over 10,615 Games vs Initial Dragon Distribution Assuming Equal Rate Over Sam
 <iframe src="assets/fdragonfighyp.html" width=600 height=400 frameBorder=0></iframe>

+We can see that the observed values for each side fall far outside the distribution expected with balanced odds.
+Red side takes first dragon far more than expected and blue side takes dragon far less than expected.
+With pvalues very close to 0 (0.000) we can safely reject the null hypothesis that team side does not affect initial dragon rates.

 ##### Observed Red and Blue Initial Herald Counts Over 10,615 Games vs Initial Herald Distribution Assuming Equal Rate
 <iframe src="assets/fheraldfighyp.html" width=600 height=400 frameBorder=0></iframe>

+We can see that the observed values for each side fall far outside the distribution expected with balanced odds.
+Blue side takes first herald far more than expected and red side takes herald far less than expected.
+With pvalues very close to 0 (0.000) we can safely reject the null hypothesis that team side does not affect initial herald rates.